jim3/Express-Mongodb-using-Native-Nodejs-Driver/README.md

 ## CRUD RESTful API

 A RESTful API for a CRUD application.
-I tried to keep it as generic as I knew how, in hopes I could use this as a template for future projects.

-It is built using Node.js, Express, and MongoDB Atlas.
-I only plan to build the backend for this project and will add to it as I learn more about building RESTful APIs.
+I opted out of using Mongoose and intead used MongoDB Node.js native driver, mostly as a learning experience.

+### Tech Stack
+Node.js
+Express.js
+MongoDB Atlas

 ### Installation